MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Member.md

 ### None or System.Object

-When you use the **PassThru** parameter, this cmdlet returns the newly-extended object.
-Otherwise, this cmdlet does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns the newly extended object.
+Otherwise, this cmdlet doesn't generate any output.

 ## NOTES

-You can add members only to **PSObject** objects.
+You can add members only to **PSObject** type objects.
 To determine whether an object is a **PSObject** object, use the `-is` operator.

+**PSObject** type objects maintain their list of members in the order that the members were added to the object.

 For instance, to test an object stored in the `$obj` variable, type `$obj -is [PSObject]`.